 If you want, you could also book a fantastic Trastevere food and wine tour too!
-Tours last anywhere between three and four hours and will introduce you to the Roman neighborhood of Trastevere – an area that comes to life in the evening and this is home to a vibrant food scene.
+Tours last anywhere between three and four hours and will introduce you to the Roman neighborhood of Trastevere.
+This area comes to life in the evening and is home to a vibrant food scene.

-So, prepare to experience Rome like a real local and dive into the fascinating world of Italian food and wine, as you stroll from ristorantes to trattorias to exquisite wine bars.
+So, prepare to experience Rome like a real local and dive into the fascinating world of Italian food and wine.
+You can stroll from ristorantes to trattorias to exquisite wine bars.

 3. Rimessa Roscioli

 Antico Forno Roscioli is one of Rome’s historic brands.